Stay Safe MN

 - Get tested when sick

 We also urge everyone to pay attention to their mental health.
 This is a stressful time and help is available.
 If you are experiencing a mental health crisis and you can find resources on our Mental Health Support page.

-Also, starting May 18, Minnesotans are welcome to gather with friends and family in groups of 10 or less with safe social distancing practices in place.
+Also, starting June 10, Minnesotans are welcome to gather outdoors with friends and family in groups of 25 or less, and indoors in groups of 10 or less with safe social distancing practices in place.

 Safely Adjusting the Dials (PDF)